SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==============================================================================================
 2016-10-27  * Updated for Swift 3.0.1.

-            * Added a note to the :ref:`TypeCasting_TypeCastingForAnyAndAnyObject` section about using an optional value when a value of type ``Any`` is expected.

-            * Updated the discussion of weak and unowned references in the :doc:`../LanguageGuide/AutomaticReferenceCounting` chapter
+            * Updated the discussion of weak and unowned references in the :doc:`../LanguageGuide/AutomaticReferenceCounting` chapter.
-              ..
-TODO: Maybe add a "to do X" bit at the end

             * Added information about the ``unowned``, ``unowned(safe)``, and ``unowned(unsafe)``
               declaration modifiers
               in the :ref:`Declarations_DeclarationModifiers` section.

+            * Added a note to the :ref:`TypeCasting_TypeCastingForAnyAndAnyObject` section about using an optional value when a value of type ``Any`` is expected.

             * Updated the :doc:`../ReferenceManual/Expressions` chapter
-              to separate the discussion of parenthesized expressions, tuple expressions, and function call expressions.
+              to separate the discussion of parenthesized expressions and tuple expressions.
 ----------  ----------------------------------------------------------------------------------------------
 2016-09-13  * Updated for Swift 3.0.